Effects of intercomponent couplings on the appearance of time-reversal symmetry breaking fermion quadrupling state in

 \section{Abstract}

-A detection of bosonic metallic state that breaks the $Z_2$ time-reversal symmetry has been recently reported in Ba$_{1-x}$K$_x$Fe$_2$As$_2$ with a doping level $x \approx 0.8$.
+Detection of a bosonic metallic state that breaks the $Z_2$ time-reversal symmetry has been recently reported in Ba$_{1-x}$K$_x$Fe$_2$As$_2$ with a doping level $x \approx 0.8$.
 This is a metallic state of fermionic quadruplets that breaks time-reversal symmetry.
-As such, it has no condensate of Cooper pairs but has a long-range order between fermionic quartets.
+As such, it has no condensed Cooper pairs but has a long-range order between fermionic quartets.
 In the present manuscript, we investigate the emergence of this phase in a two-component London model via Monte Carlo simulations as a function of various intercomponent couplings.